carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 </a>

 When you click on a BGC (dot), it appears its GCF at the right.
 You can click on the GCF name to see the phylogenetic distances among all the BGCs comprised by a single GCF.
-Within the tree there is a arrow representation of the genes in the BGCs and the protein domains in the genes.
+Within the tree there is an arrow diagram of the genes in the BGCs and the protein domains in the genes.
-These trees will be useful to prioritize the search of secondary metabolites, for example, by focusing on the most divergent BGC clade or those that are distant to already described BGCs.
+These trees are useful to prioritize the search of secondary metabolites, for example, by focusing on the most divergent BGC clade or those that are distant to already described BGCs.

 <a href="../fig/02_05_04.png">